drbean/edit/steve/imrd.md

-# IMRD: a ``scientific'' format
+# IMRAD: a ``scientific'' format

-The format for much scientific writing nowadays is IMRD.
+The format for much scientific writing nowadays is IMRAD.

-IMRD is
+IMRAD is

 1. *I*ntroduction--Why you did it or will do it.
 2. *M*ethod--What you did/will do.